Weighing privacy against the public interest

 This is particularly important when covering suffering and trauma.
 This also applies even when material being published or broadcast was previously in the public domain.
 Where possible, surviving victims or the immediate families of the dead people who are to feature in the programme should be notified in advance.

-All news organisations use library material in news coverage.
+All news organisations use archive material in news coverage.
 This will include the reuse of scenes of suffering, distress and trauma.
 We have a duty to ensure that the repeated use of such material, particularly where it features people who can be identified and are still alive, is editorially justified.

 We should never use such material to illustrate a general theme.
 At all times we must be sensitive to the impact such material is likely to have on those who suffered the first time round.